Syndes/Joomla2Grav/README.md

 Is exporting all your content to markdown files.
 The files are places in folders with the name of your category.

-Then its making a zip file you can download easy by clicking the download button.
+Then its making a zip file you can download easy by clicking the button.

 ## enthusiasm